 When you travel the world, you’ll find all kinds of interesting animals doing unexpected things.
 If you’re an animal lover, you’ll set your sights on destinations like Australia, where sugar gliders swoop through the air and quokkas snuggle up to visitors on Rottnest Island in the hopes of getting some fresh greens from the Melaleuca bush tops nearby.
-But the rest of the world has some pretty interesting animal situations, too, including the tree-climbing goats of Morocco.
+But the rest of the world has some pretty interesting animal situations, too, including the goats in trees in Morocco.

 Why Do Moroccan Goats Climb Trees?